RenderKit/embree/README.md

 application, thus we recommend using this feature.
 When enabling the `RTC_COMPACT` scene flag, the spatial index structures of Embree might also share the vertex buffer, resulting in even higher memory savings.

-The support for offset and stride is enabled by default, but can get disabled at compile time using the `RTCORE_BUFFER_STRIDE` parameter in CMake.
-Disabling this feature enables the default offset and stride which increases performance of spatial index structure build, thus can be useful for dynamic content.

 Linear Motion Blur
 ------------------